 The Residence Hall Director is responsible for the total supervision of the staff and all employees working for the residence hall.
-He/she advises with the staff and students on program development and performance.
+The Residence Hall Director advises with the staff and students on program development and performance.
 In addition, the director is responsible for the image presented by the residents as they develop good study habits and build citizenship.